 TO CLASS 2 ~CREATORS

-We have some fantastic sports coaches coming in to work with all classes- so that no one misses out, please make sure children have their appropriate PE kits in school everyday.
+Please make sure children have their appropriate PE kits in school at the start of the week.
 We ask that you provide outdoor trainers for activities on the field.

 Our Class Target is to aim for all the children to read at least 3-5 times a week, practice their spelling and times tables appropriate to their age group.
 On occasion, I may ask for children to complete a numeracy or literacy assignment, this will be communicated through Class Dojo.

 Our Reading Champions encourages children to read for pleasure.
 In addition to our DEAR time in the classroom, children are asked to read at least 3-5 times a week at home.
 Reading diaries will be checked on a Friday.
-They will be rewarded 2 dojos for reading 3 or more times, 3 dojos for reading more than 5 times a week.
+They have the added incentive of earning 2 dojos for reading more than 3 times and 3 dojos for reading more than 5 times a week.
 Special award stickers will be given when children have read 10, 30 or 50 books!